Where to Start: For Prospective Students

 - Students who have taken advanced studio courses [200/300 courses] in the Department of Art may include works from those studios in their portfolios.

-- There should be a good balance between hand done works and digital pieces.
+- There should be a good balance between hand-crafted works and digital pieces.

 - Students may include personal pieces, job related design efforts or work from high school

-- Submission of the journal/projects from ART151 in the portfolio is required.
+- Submission of projects from ART151 in the portfolio is required.

-- Inclusion of a current DAR (Degree Audit Report) is required.
+- Include a current DAR (Degree Audit Report).

 - Applicants should have a minimum 2.0 GPA.